 The equilibrium conditions are analogous to those of the symmetric case, with two exceptions.
 First, in equilibrium, firms must find it optimal to only search greens.
 Second, if there are unemployed skilled red workers, then some vacant firms will meet them as a result worker search, and we must specify a firm's reaction to such a meeting.
-The steady state conditions are derived under the presumption that a vacant firm reaches an agreement with any unemployed skilled incurred).
-New workers are attracted into the market only if the value of entry exceeds their opportunity cost, which in turn implies that the value of the additional surplus they create must exceed their opportunity cost, since they do not capture all of this surplus.

-red worker it happens to meet.
+The steady state conditions are derived under the presumption that a vacant firm reaches an agreement with any unemployed skilled red worker it happens to meet.
 We then confirm that in the steady state, vacant firms strictly prefer to reach such an agreement rather than remaining vacant (Proposition 6).

 The inflows of new skilled workers are given by $\delta C(V_G)/2$ for greens and $\delta C(V_R)/2$ for reds, since half of the workers are green and half are red.
-In a steady-state equilibrium, these inflows must match the outflows of skilled workers caused by death (given by $\delta H_G$ and $\delta H_R$ ), so the green and red skilled worker steady state conditions are
+In a steady-state equilibrium, these inflows must match the outflows of skilled workers caused by death (given by δH_G and δH_R), so the green and red skilled worker steady state conditions are

-$$H_G = C(V_G)/2 \tag{4.1}$$
+$$H_G = C(V_G)/2 \tag{8}$$

-$$H_R = C(V_R)/2.$$ (4.2)
+$$H_R = C(V_R)/2.
+(9)$$